-The decorative accents that are on the medallions and sold separately are made in USA from a urethane substrate and then coated with real metal.
+The decorative accents that are in the medallions are made in USA from a urethane substrate and then coated with real metal.
 They look like solid metal but are not.
 They are made this way instead of as solid metal so that they can be cut and are light enough to mount within or on top of the tile.
 The metal finish will not chip, flake or peel from any cutting or drilling.
 You can cut them with a wet saw

 As with all handmade products, a certain amount of variation in color, shade, tone and size is to be expected.
 Such variations only enhance the beauty, character and uniqueness of these products.
 Please be advised that any one sample cannot represent all pieces as they are all individually polished by hand.

 The high polish and highlight polish finishes are not sealed and so will naturally age and get some green verdigris color over time (the copper and brass ones ones).
 The antique patina and oil rubbed finishes do have a sealer on them that prevents most ageing.
 The nickel silver and stainless does not get any verdigris.
-By request, accents can be clear coated for a complete seal. please contact us for a quote if you want a clear coat seal on the accents.
+By request, and additional 20%, accents can be clear coated for a complete seal.
 Most green age patinas can be cleaned off with a little original GoJo had cleaner if you do not like the look

 Cleaning and Care of Metal Accents: Never use harsh cleaners , soap and water is best.
 Certain foods and acids may cause changes to the finish.
 The metal coating has the same aging qualities as real metal and needs to be cared for as such.
 You can bring back the Shine using GoJo original hand cleaner